The Ways to get Back Pain and the Ways to Avoid It

 “He (patient) said ‘listen, I haven’t been this heavy in a while.
 I can’t walk that much anymore because, I’m in pain in my back, and I’m not able to golf like I was in the past.
 My nutritional status may not be the best, and I’m gaining weight.’
 Having a heavier belly puts more pressure on your back,” Qandah said.

-Rather than going straight to surgery, Qandah first tried to get the patient’s age, height, and weight, and then the doctor offered dietary plans that would help reduce his weight and most importantly reduce the amount of pressure in that area, be sure to find out if your office chair is damaging your spine.
+Rather than going straight to surgery, Qandah first tried to get the patient’s age, height, and weight, and then the doctor offered dietary plans that would help reduce his weight and most importantly reduce the amount of pressure in that area.

 “We did that (get his age, height, and weight) with he and his wife,” Qandah said, “and we were able to provide a dietary modality for him that had shown a lot of more success and weight loss, and we’re not talking about 10 pounds a week, which is ridiculous.
 We’re talking about losing one-maybe two pounds a week at best and really improving that over a year period of time, and in that meantime getting him on the right medications to try to help maximize his function as well as hooking him up with a good physical therapy program, which will help him strengthen his core.
 He actually came to me because we treated his neighbor, who has seen such great success from this, and he (patient) came in to get that evaluation as well.”